ahmedozy/Full-Stack-Developer-Sample-Project/README.md

 Typically we expect it to compile and run on a Mac environment with Java 8.
 If your set up is any different, do let us know!
 When you are done share the result via GitHub.

+## Technologies Used Document
+You can find Technologies used document at src/docs/Technolgies used.rtf

 ## How to use git ##

 To use git to get repository contents run the following git command: